andreashsy/transport-app/setup.md

 Follow the article to setup firebase https://medium.com/@jishnusaha89/firebase-cloud-messaging-push-notifications-with-angular-1fb7f173bfba
 Then save the firebase server key as "FIREBASE_SERVER_KEY" your environment variables
+Note: if switching between multiple clients/browsers, please update the notification token (found in the settings page)

 ### 2. JWT Signing key
 Create a >512 bit key in your environment variable as "JWT_SIGNKEY"